($439) Cost to ship a car from Augusta, GA to Charlotte, NC

 Factors affecting Augusta to Charlotte car shipping costs

-When transporting your vehicle from Augusta to Charlotte, these factors will influence the cost:
+When you’re arranging vehicle transport from Augusta to Charlotte, keep these cost factors in mind:

 Transport method